automata-network/unifi-tdx-prover/README.md

 ```

 ## Getting started on TDX VM

+*Note*: Currently we support performing the on-chain attestation verification on automata testnet.
+Next we can migrate the services/contract to holesky.

 1. Follow the instruction on the [foundry installation](https://book.getfoundry.sh/getting-started/installation) to install `forge`
 2. Go to `contracts` directory and run `forge install`.